semrush/intergalactic/website/docs/components/inline-input/inline-input.md

 ![](static/tooltip1.png)

-@## Save and Cancel buttons
+## Save and Cancel buttons

 In some cases, where space allows and there is a need to show regular buttons, you can hide control icons.

 ![](static/buttons.png)

-@## Interaction
+## Interaction

-InlineInput can take on the same states as a [normal input](/components/input/), except for the normal, read-only, and disabled states.
+InlineInput can take on the same states as a [normal input](/components/input/input), except for the normal, read-only, and disabled states.

 - The user has activated a trigger that opens an InlineInput.
 - InlineInput immediately receives focus.
 - The user enters data.
 Either saves the data, or using the cancel button / `Esc` key returns from edit mode to view mode.
 - When focus is lost (for example, the user is distracted by another screen), `onBlur` saves the entered value.

-@table-caption InlineInput states
+Table: InlineInput states

 | State         | Appearance example                       | Styles                                                                                                                                             |
 | ------------- | ---------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |